-School Gardens

-School gardens range in scale from the typical 4-by-8-foot raised bed garden, to hoop houses, to larger-scale greenhouses.
+School Gardens School gardens range in scale from the typical 4-by-8-foot raised bed garden, to hoop houses, to larger-scale greenhouses.
 Milwaukee-area schools have successful demonstrations of each scale of school garden and are best sized based on the interest level and capacity of the school's Green Team to manage the gardening operations.

-Healthy Food Access

-Some communities do not have easy access to low-cost, healthy foods.
+Healthy Food Access Some communities do not have easy access to low-cost, healthy foods.
 On top of providing engaging outdoor learning opportunities, school gardens are excellent opportunities to provide fresh, locally grown produce.
 Culinary arts lesson plans and tasting programs can demonstrate how healthy food can also be tasty food.

-Culturally Relevant Curricular Connections

-Developing lesson plans that are culturally relevant to students can help to create a sense of inclusiveness and promote positive learning outcomes for all students.
+Culturally Relevant Curricular Connections Developing lesson plans that are culturally relevant to students can help to create a sense of inclusiveness and promote positive learning outcomes for all students.
 For example, school gardens can include a diversity of crops that support exploration of different cultures and can demonstrate that food production is an important component of all cultures.

-Outdoor Classrooms and Interpretative Signage

-Outdoor classrooms can include natural green space and/ or built shade structures.
+Outdoor Classrooms and Interpretative Signage Outdoor classrooms can include natural green space and/ or built shade structures.
 Seating and shade elements are common design features to accommodate longer class periods outdoors.
 Interpretative signage can serve to engage local artists and support learning not only by students, but also by the surrounding community.

-The arts can be a simple yet profound way to address educational equity in our communities.
+Arts and Community Engagement The arts can be a simple yet profound way to address educational equity in our communities.
 Through the use of arts-enhanced and arts-integrated classroom methodologies, teachers can implement strategies that support curricular connections, maximize student engagement, and further academic success.
 Green and healthy themes can be explored through visual and performing art forms as students build their knowledge, investigate human impacts on the environment, analyze perceptions, and enhance personal connections to the natural world.
 Green and healthy schools provide a unique opportunity to support the development of social-emotional learning (SEL) through the integration of the arts and environmental education.
 Arts @ Large and Milwaukee Public Schools are committed to designing programs that promote SEL while creating supportive learning environments that address the needs of the whole child.
 School staff receive training about the impacts of trauma, explore ways to meaningfully engage families, and support youth through experiential learning to better position them for potential future careers.
 Natural areas promote child-directed free play that is imaginative, constructive, sensory rich and cooperative.

-Our kids deserve to have a place to play safely and work on building positive social relationships with peers.

-Social-Emotional Learning
+Our school is unique in that we have entire families and multiple generations whose children grown up in our school from K4 - 8th grade.
+We have siblings and cousins in the same classrooms, and now previous graduates are returning as teachers.
+It is time to upgrade the playground to reflect the passion, learning, and recreation interests of the school and neighborhood community.
+Evelyn Velazquez - 3rd Grade Teacher

-The arts can be an incredible vehicle to model best practices in Social-Emotional Learning (SEL).
+Social-Emotional Learning The arts can be an incredible vehicle to model best practices in Social-Emotional Learning (SEL).
 SEL is the process of developing fundamental skills for life success within supportive, participatory learning environments.
 These skills include recognizing, managing emotions, setting/achieving goals, feeling/demonstrating empathy for others, establishing/maintaining positive relationships, and making responsible decisions.

-Visual Arts

-The use of visual arts strategies in the classroom can lead to greater engagement and deeper learning by the student.
+Visual Arts The use of visual arts strategies in the classroom can lead to greater engagement and deeper learning by the student.
 When paired with a project such as a schoolyard redevelopment, the works of art created by the students will not only beautify the space, but also provide a sense of ownership and accomplishment to celebrate with the students and their families.
 With the visual arts, the invisible becomes visible!